 In addition to capturing functional skills, indicator 4.6.1 defines at least a fixed level of proficiency in functional literacy and numeracy skills.
 This least or minimum proficiency level will be measured relative to common scales currently being developed.

-This is also were additional methodological challenges are to be tackled. as:
+This is also were additional methodological challenges are to be tackled.
+The indicator can be interpreted as:

 - the proportion or percentage of youth and adults who have not achieved the minimum proficiency level according to globally-defined minimum competencies;